 6. Lack of sleep

-Something to look at if you can’t stop eating is how well you are sleeping.
+A surprising reason why you can’t stop eating could be due to not getting enough sleep.
 It’s been shown that getting less than 7 hours sleep a night, significantly increases appetite.
 In fact, some people who don’t get a good night’s sleep can end up eating as many as 1,000 extra calories the next day.
 If you don’t sleep well for an entire week, that means you could take in an extra 7,000 calories over the course of the week.
 That’s the equivalent of two pounds of fat.

 Another reason we tend to gain weight when we’re sleep-deprived is that when we’re tired we are usually less active, so we burn fewer calories.
 We may also make poor food choices, reaching for sugary, high carb foods to give us an energy boost.
 And, being awake for more hours, give us more opportunity to eat.